Tamara Jaber: Dancing with the Stars

 In 2010, Jaber was selected along with other celebrities to appear on the tenth season of Dancing with the Stars.
 Her dancing partner on the show was Carmello Pizzino.
 Throughout the season, Jaber was at the top of the leaderboard, winning the highest score for each week, all except for week four.
 This included week one for the Cha-Cha-Cha, week two for the Tango, week three for the Paso Doble, week five for the Samba, week six for the Aussie Smooth, week seven for the Jive, week eight for the Salsa and week nine for the Segue and the Swing Dance Off, between the four remaining stars.
 In week 10, Jaber also received the highest score out of the three remaining stars for the Rumba and the Cha-Cha-Cha.
 The grand finale was held on 29 August 2010 and Jaber was announced runner-up to Rob Palmer.

 Personal life

-On 28 September 2008, Jaber married boyfriend and radio presenter Kyle Sandilands.
+On 28 September 2008, Jaber married then boyfriend and radio presenter Kyle Sandilands.
 However, after two years of the marriage, on 12 July 2010 it was announced in the media that the couple had split.
+In November 2023, Jaber gave birth to a daughter, Hermione.